Up Pops Ramsey Lewis

 Up Pops Ramsey Lewis is an album by pianist Ramsey Lewis which was issued in February 1968 on Cadet Records.
-The album reached No. 25 on the Billboard Top Soul Albums chart.
+The album reached No. 7 on the US Billboard Best Selling Jazz LPs and No. 25 on the Billboard Best Selling Soul LPs charts.

 Reception

-Allmusic awarded the album 2 stars.
+AllMusic gave the album a 2/5 stars rating.
+With a 4/5 stars rating, Norman Jopling and Peter Jones of Record Mirror declared, "Ramsey gives his own distinctive jazz piano stylings to these soul-tinged pop tunes (hence the title kiddies) and makes a very good job of them."